-Trae Young Finishing
+Finishing Like Trae Young

 Great Finishers know they need multiple moves in the paint to score on great defenders.
-Trae Young has mastered reading the defense, as well as the footwork needed to be a great finisher.
+Trae Young has mastered reading the defense and the footwork needed to be a great finisher.
+Adam Turner walks through the 3 dynamic finishes Trae Young uses to score in the paint.

 Floater Finish